 The key features of this Social Work MA are:

 - Condensed timetable of 2-3 days per week

-To enable us to deliver a programme of this nature, we work closely with Gwynedd, Ynys Môn and Conwy local authorities, who provide placements to our students.
-Our partners ask that the students they host have bilingual Welsh / English skills.
+*Our partners ask that the students they host have bilingual Welsh / English skills.
 This requirement is in order to meet the needs of their communities and to comply with the right to a Welsh language service under the Social Services and Well-being (Wales) Act 2014 and Welsh Language (Wales) Measure 2011.
-This means that you need the ability to follow lectures that are predominantly though the medium of Welsh with bilingual slides and to converse naturally in Welsh with bilingual individuals.
-However we are not talking about ‘perfect’ Welsh (if there is such a thing!) and our students are able to submit their assessments in their preferred language.
+This means that students are able to follow lectures that are predominantly though the medium of Welsh with bilingual slides, and are able to converse naturally in Welsh with bilingual individuals.
+However, we are not talking about ‘perfect’ Welsh (if there is such a thing!).
+Students are able to submit their assessments in their preferred language.
 If you’re interested in applying for a place on the programme, but unsure if your Welsh is ‘good enough’, please come to talk to us.
-We can help assess your skills and ensure that you don’t miss out if your skills are good enough, or find out if you could benefit from some support to build on your current skills.
+We can help assess your skills and ensure that you don’t miss out if your skills are good enough, and / or if you could benefit from support to build on current skills.

 We regret that we are unable to accept applications from international students for this course.

-The programme is delivered via a wide range of teaching methods and learning opportunities.
-These will include participation in lectures, seminars, group work, role play and student-directed learning projects.
-Practice learning opportunities enable students to learn from skilled and experienced practitioners within a structured and supportive learning environment.
+You will be taught via a range of teaching methods and learning opportunities.
+These will include lectures, seminars, group work, role play and student-directed learning projects.
+During your 200 days of practice placements (which are divided in to two 100 days per year), you will learn from skilled and experienced practitioners within a structured and supportive learning environment.

 - Knowledge and Skills Base for Social Work

 - Social Policy for Social Work Practice

 - The Life Course